cgfulton/how-to/openshift/4.6/compliance-operator.md

 ### Create Operator Group
 An Operator group, defined by an [OperatorGroup](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/operatorgroup-operators-coreos-com-v1.html)  object, selects target namespaces in which to generate required RBAC access for all Operators in the same namespace as the Operator group.

 The namespace to which you subscribe the Operator must have an [OperatorGroup](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/operatorgroup-operators-coreos-com-v1.html) that matches the install mode of the Operator.
-For our exercise we will be installing the [compliance-operator](https://github.com/openshift/compliance-operator) in the `how-to-moderate` namespace.
+We will be installing the [compliance-operator](https://github.com/openshift/compliance-operator) in the `how-to-moderate` namespace.

 Create a new [OperatorGroup](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/operatorgroup-operators-coreos-com-v1.html) object using the following command:
 ```bash